smaremanda/add-in-docs/essentials/create-a-task-pane-or-content-add-in-with-visual-studio.md

      >**Note**  Do not to delete or overwrite the  `Office.initialize` event handler function (although you can replace the code within it).
 The `Office.initialize` event handler must be in place for your add-in to initialize correctly at runtime.

-    The code in the  `writeData()` function calls the[Document.setSelectedDataAsync](http://msdn.microsoft.com/EN-US/library/fp142145.aspx) method to write "Hello World!" to the current cell when you choose the **Write Data** button.
+    The code in the  `writeData()` function calls the [Document.setSelectedDataAsync](http://msdn.microsoft.com/EN-US/library/fp142145.aspx) method to write "Hello World!" to the current cell when you choose the **Write Data** button.
 Most of the methods used in this walkthrough are asynchronous, which is why their names end with "Async", and callback functions like the anonymous function passed as the argument following "Hello World!" are used.
-For more information about using "Async" methods, see[Asynchronous programming in Office Add-ins](../how-to/asynchronous-programming-in-office-add-ins.md).
+For more information about using "Async" methods, see [Asynchronous programming in Office Add-ins](../how-to/asynchronous-programming-in-office-add-ins.md).

     The  `writeToPage(text)` function is a helper function for writing text back to the results `div` on the add-in HTML page.
 The `writeToPage(text)` function is also used to display data and messages in the code examples in the following procedures.